nightm4re94/Furniverse/README.md

 * Download the [latest version of our Furniverse Annotator](https://github.com/nightm4re94/Furniverse/releases/latest).
 * Unpack the `.zip` file.
 * Run the `Furniverse Annotator.exe`.
-* You need to be proficient in the German language
+* You need to be proficient in the German language.
-* The process will take between 30 and 60 minutes of your time
+* The process will take between 30 and 60 minutes of your time.
-* The Furniverse Annotator runs only on Windows
+* The Furniverse Annotator runs only on Windows.
-* Make sure you have an active internet connection throughout the annotation process
+* Make sure you have an active internet connection throughout the annotation process.
-* Inside the application, you will receive
+* Inside the application, you will receive detailed instructions in German.
 # Acknowledgements
 * Thank you to everyone taking their time to contribute descriptions to Furniverse!